 Apr ’88 – Thankfully, an Iranian mine obligingly runs into an American warship, retroactively justifying all the shots we’d been firing at them for most of the last year, and ensuring that no one sheds a tear when in:

 Aug ’88 – Ceasefire announced.
-The Soviets had been actively supporting Iraq during the last years of the war to build relations, and America is already thinking that the Mesopotamian desert looks like a great place to try out all these shiny new weapons.
+The Soviets had stepped up active support for Iraq during the last years of the war to build relations, and America is already thinking that the Mesopotamian desert looks like a great place to try out all these shiny new weapons Reagan bought.

 Feb ’91 – Believing that the United States would not try to stop him, Saddam Hussein orders his forces to invade Kuwait.
 America declares war and mops up what’s left of the Iraqi military.
 A new era of American dominance and imperial overreach begins.
 USA USA USA!!!
 Hundreds of thousands of our Kurdish and Shi’ite allies are slaughtered, but no one at the party can be bothered to put their drink down.

 Mar ’91 – The Iron Sheik uses the time off to rework his identity, returning to the WWF days after the Gulf War ends as Colonel Mustafa, hailing from… Baghdad, Iraq!!!
 He goes on a huge winning streak, demonstrating that Iraq really was a serious threat that merited the level of force we brought to bear in the Gulf War.
-After pushing around a bunch of small-time players and intimidating some mid-level guys, President Bush sends out the big guns, calling in the tag team of Hulk Hogan and the Ultimate Warrior – potent symbol of a united America, the native warrior and American hero having transcended their differences as the new world order is inaugurated, the end of history begins, and the last man finally take his place on the throne.
-The unstoppable post-modern duo finally put an end to his run, and to an age.
-The WWF, and the nation, slide into a period where they will struggle to define themselves in a world without enemies.
-The fever of former days fades, and reflection brings the combination of embarrassment and longing that by now is so ubiquitous and familiar that it’s become transparent.
+After pushing around a bunch of small-time players and intimidating some mid-level guys, President Bush sends out the big guns, calling in the tag team of Hulk Hogan and the Ultimate Warrior – potent symbol of a united America, the native warrior and American hero having transcended their differences as the new world order is inaugurated, the end of history begins, and the last man finally take his place in the center of the ring.
+The unstoppable post-modern duo finally put an end to Sheik’s run, and to an age.
+The WWF, and the nation, were sliding into a period where they will struggle to define themselves in a world without enemies.
+The fever of former days fades, and reflection brings the combination of embarrassment and longing that by now is so ubiquitous and familiar that it’s become transparent to us.

 I meant to write about something else entirely, but I learned a lot as I chased this down.
 I learned a lot about myself, about the Iron Sheik, and about the complexities of America’s role in the world.
-I learned that Vince McMahon is almost certainly a GS-15 at the CIA, and Sheik is 100% a field agent for the ops directorate.
+I learned that Vince McMahon is almost certainly an Executive Service employee at the CIA, and Sheik is 100% a field agent in the ops directorate.
 Either that or Reagan was a huge wrestling fan, which wouldn’t surprise me a bit.